 * p<0.05

+Claims and Original have a tendency of multicollinearity, although it is very minor degree.
+Spell out what each variable name means right under the table as Note.

 The multiple regression model using logCRECEIVE as the DV and CLAIMS, CMADE, GENERAL, GYEAR, ORIGINAL, RATIOCIT as IVs (Model 1) showed a good model fit (F=215.741, p<0.05) indicating that at least one of the IVs was significant.
 The adjusted R2 for the model was 0.436 indicating that the IVs in the model explained 43.6 percent of the DV.